jaykaynation/DevPulse/README.md

 ## 🧪 Usage Guide

 - **Dashboard:**
-  - Add new widgets and items
+  - Add new items to the widgets
   - Drag to rearrange widgets
-  - Clear items with the delete icon
+  - Clear items in the notification with the delete icon

 - **Assistant:**
   - Type messages and get intelligent responses